Gudja vs Zejtun

 Living in Gudja

 Gudja is a small village on Malta's southern plateau, perched on a ridge between the airport and the coast.
-It's one of Malta's older villages, with a parish church that has the only rose window in Malta — a circular stained-glass feature more common in Gothic churches than the baroque norm.
+It's one of Malta's older villages, with a parish church that has one of Malta's most distinctive rose windows — a circular stained-glass feature more common in Gothic churches than the baroque norm.
 The church is visible from miles around, its dome acting as a landmark for the southern approach to the airport.
 The village has a quiet, traditional character with narrow streets, old townhouses, and a pace of life that feels genuinely rural despite being within 15 minutes of the airport.
 The surrounding plateau is flat and open, with views that stretch to the sea on clear days.
 Gudja was the birthplace of several notable Maltese notaries and scholars during the Knights' period.
 Property in Gudja is affordable and offers traditional character at low prices.
 The airport is close enough to be convenient for travel but far enough that aircraft noise is manageable.
 The village has basic amenities and relies on Paola and Zejtun for larger shopping needs.

 Highlights

-- Malta's only rose window — Gothic feature in a baroque island
+- One of Malta's finest rose windows — a Gothic feature rare in a baroque island

 - Quiet ridge-top position with sea views